List of Canadian soldiers executed for military offences: Pte. Harold Carter

 Born on 26 March 1894 in Toronto, Ontario, Harold George Carter enlisted in the 59th Battalion in March 1915.
 In January 1916, he was charged with going AWOL.

 The Battalion was disbanded upon reaching England at the end of 1916, and its troops were used to re-man other units who had taken high casualty rates during the war.
 Carter was transferred to the 73rd Battalion, part of the 4th Canadian Division.

 He was again found AWOL, during the September Battle of Flers-Courcelette, and was found guilty of desertion and sentenced to death.
 His sentence was commuted to 10 years' imprisonment.
 After serving six months, his sentence was suspended, and he was re-attached to his unit on March 16, 1917.

 Within three weeks, Carter once again went AWOL, this time just before the Battle of Vimy Ridge, eluding military police for five days before being re-captured.
 He was court-martialled and found guilty of desertion.
 Sentenced to death, Carter was executed by firing squad on 20 April 1917.

 Carter's remains are today located in Villers Station Cemetery, Plot X, Row A, Grave 7.

 Pte.
 Gustave Comté

 Born on 24 February 1895 in Montreal, Gustave Comté enlisted in the 57th Battalion in September 1915.
-Comte travelled with the battalion to France, but was transferred to the 22nd Battalion (aka "Van Doo", then part of the 5th Canadian Brigade CEF) because of their recent loss of infantry.
+Comté travelled with the battalion to France, but was transferred to the 22nd Battalion (aka "Van Doo", then part of the 5th Canadian Brigade CEF) because of their recent loss of infantry.

 Private Comté went missing just before the attack on Vimy Ridge began, on April 4, 1917, as the 22nd began moving to the front lines through Gouy-Servins.
 He was found in Le Havre on 18 May, and a court martial sentenced him to death for desertion.

 At 04:45 on 3 July 1917, Comté was executed by firing squad.
 His remains are now located in Aix-Noulette Communal Cemetery Extension, Plot I, Row F, Grave 20.